mlutze/MC-Macros/README.md

   - Remove the given line from the macro.
 - `/macro delete {macro name}`
   - Delete the given macro.
+- `/macro rename {old name} {new name}`
+  - Rename the given macro with the given new name.
+- `/macro copy {macro name} {copy name}`
+  - Copy the given macro to a new macro with the given name.
+- `/macro dictate {macro name}
+  - Create a new macro with the given name and enter dicatation mode.
+  - While in dictation mode, any commands or messages typed will be captured and added to the macro.
+  - Type `//` to exit dictation mode.
 - `/macro list`
   - List your macros.
 - `/macro view {macro name}`